 More than 6 million customers are now buying on Amazon Business.
 This includes small and medium-sized companies like the family-owned Red River Brewing Company in New Mexico, as well as large companies and institutions.
 Ninety-six Fortune 100 companies use Amazon Business, including Intel and Citi, as well as organizations like Johns Hopkins University, Seattle Children’s Hospital, and the United Service Organizations, and U.S. governmental entities, including the state of Utah and the U.S. Air Force.

 Despite the progress and growth of Amazon Business, the energy inside makes it feel like a startup with a lot of room to expand further.
-Amazon Business director Todd Heimes said there are millions of small businesses around the world, and they spend trillions every year on supplies and procurement.
+Todd Heimes, the vice president and general manager at Amazon Business Worldwide, said there are millions of small businesses around the world, and they spend trillions every year on supplies and procurement.

 “We are just getting started,” Heimes said.

-Here are some answers to frequently asked questions about Amazon Business.
+Here are some frequently asked questions about Amazon Business:

 Who can open an Amazon Business account?

-Businesses and organizations of all sizes—a local hair salon, global corporations, schools, non-profits, hospitals, and government agencies—can open an Amazon Business account.
+Businesses and organizations of all sizes—local hair salons, schools, nonprofits, hospitals, global corporations, and government agencies—can open an Amazon Business account.
 The account is free, and there’s no spending minimum.

 How does Amazon Business work?